-- 1. Updating the design criteria for storm protection from a 5-year to a 10-year storm event; - 2.
-Installing four (4) permanent stormwater auxiliary power generators at three locations; one (1) at 5th Street, one (1) at 6th Street and two (2) at 10th Street.
-Permanent generators will provide redundancy during power outages to the existing pump stations.
-The location of the generators will be coordinated with the Planning and the Environment & Sustainability Departments to ensure an enhanced street end design.
-The generator for 5th Street and one of the two generators for 10th Street are for pump stations installed by FDOT; - 3.
-Resurfacing the Alton Court alleyway from 8th Street to 14th Street; - 4.
-Increasing resident participation, to include public interface, presentations, exhibits, meetings and design work, related to private property harmonization; - Updating and enhancing with additional landscape, and lighting to accommodate more tree canopy, wider sidewalks where possible, and pavers to provide an enhanced pedestrian experience and connectivity to the baywalk, as well as the enhancing the 10th Street street-end; - 6.
-Resurfacing and striping of West Avenue from 6th Street to 8th Street; - Protecting all specimen trees defined by the City Code throughout construction.
-The landscape designer and the contractor will work with the Urban Forester to ensure specimen trees are protected during construction to minimize the impacts to mature tree canopy; - 8.
-Installing a Concrete Sidewalk addition on the North side of 6th Street between West Avenue and Alton Road. - 9.
+- 1. Relocating the water main and sanitary sewer service connections from the rear to the front of lots; - 2.
+Updating the design criteria for storm protection from a 5-year to a 10-year storm event; - 3.
+Installing five (5) permanent stormwater auxiliary power generators at four locations; two (2) at 14th Street, one (1) at 17th Street, one (1) at Bay Road and one (1) at Lincoln Road.
+Permanent generators will provide redundancy during power outages.
+The location of the generators will be coordinated with the Planning and the Environment & Sustainability Departments to ensure an enhanced street end design, and one of the two generators at 14th Street will service an existing FDOT pump station: - 4.
+Installing 560' of 18" PVC pipe as sanitary sewer, with 30 laterals and associated manholes at Alton Court. - 5.
+Increasing resident participation, to include public interface, presentations, required workshops, exhibits and meetings, related to private property harmonization. - 6.
+Updating and enhancing all street ends, including 14th Street, 16th Street, Lincoln Terrace, Lincoln Road, Lincoln Court and Bay Road (From Lincoln Road to the canal), to accommodate more tree canopy, wider sidewalks where possible, and pavers to provide an enhanced pedestrian experience and connectivity to the baywalk. - Protecting all specimen trees defined by the City Code throughout construction.
+The landscape designer and the contractor will work with the Urban Forester to ensure specimen trees are protected during construction to minimize the impacts to mature tree canopy; and - 8.
 Interfacing with the residents, create additional exhibits, attend monthly meetings, visits and presentations; and

-WHEREAS, based on the Design/Builders inability to move forward with the project during the evaluation of the stormwater criteria and design, listed below are the associated costs:
+WHEREAS, based on Ric-Man's inability to move forward with the Project during the evaluation of the stormwater criteria and design, listed below are the associated costs:

-- 1. Salary and Labor cost escalation due to work stoppage for approximately one year; - Material and commodity escalation; increased costs of materials, asphalt, pump equipment, electrical equipment, concrete and fuel costs, due to work stoppage for approximately one year; - 3.
+- 1. Salary and Labor cost escalation due to work stoppage for approximately one year; - 2.
+Material and commodity escalation; increased costs of materials, asphalt, pump equipment, electrical equipment, concrete and fuel costs, due to work stoppage for approximately one year; - 3.
 Re-start impact; loss of efficiency, loss of employees, overhead costs, re-hire fees; and

-WHEREAS, The Design/Builder submitted a proposal in the amount of \$5,950,000, for the recommendations listed above; and
+WHEREAS, the Design/Builder submitted a proposal in the amount of \$12,800,000, for the recommendations listed above; and

-WHEREAS, based on the Design Criteria Professional's recommendations, an analysis is recommended for pre and post storm measurements and conditions, depicting the results of the improvements.
-This would consist of an analysis modeling the existing storm drainage system and comparing it to an analysis that models the storm drainage of the same area but with the implementation of the 10 year storm design proposed, which includes additional pump stations, the increased pipe sizing and all other new, added components to determine the different volumes of stormwater evacuated by the improvements; and
+WHEREAS, based on the Design Criteria Professional's recommendations, the following items should be considered:

+An analysis of pre and post storm measurements and conditions, depicting the results of the improvements.
+This would consist of an analysis modeling the existing storm drainage system and comparing it to an analysis that models the storm drainage of the same area but with the implementation of the 10 year storm design proposed, which